-Proposed Amendments to Regulate Shareholder Engagement Weakens Corporate Accountability
+Proposed Amendments to Regulate Shareholder Engagement Weaken Corporate Accountability

 Over the past 18 months, Athena Impact, our firm’s impact investing practice, has been proud to support the Women’s Inclusion Project (“WIP”), a shareholder initiative to promote gender equity within U.S. corporations.
 The initiative unites like-minded shareholders behind a clear message to corporate managers and boards that gender diversity, equal pay, and equal opportunity are not just moral imperatives, but are also essential conditions for the creation of shareholder value over the long-term.
 The key to the WIP’s success, and the success of any other shareholder engagement initiative, is the right to file resolutions that appear on a company’s proxy statement, the document publicly traded corporations use to solicit shareholder approval for a range of corporate matters.
 That right is now under threat.